Friendship Ages in Place

 No, this friendship is soul-deep, a living current that runs through each of us, keeping us connected like sisters.
 We might only come together a couple of times a year (one of us lives out of the country), but when we do it is like time has not skipped a beat.
 There is a sense of serenity between us, a true and honest love for each other where no pretense or posturing is ever needed or welcome.
 We are just us, and that means we truly know each other, beneath the façades that we reserve for the outside world.

-I’ve noticed that as we change and grow older the topics discussed in our get togethers change, too.
-In our 30s and 40s most conversation involved kids, marital woes, and finances.
-In our 50s the kids began graduating from high school and starting college, and we faced the empty nest chapter of life.
+I’ve noticed that as we change and grow older, the topics discussed in our get togethers have changed, too.
+In our youth, chats revolved around boyfriends, fashion, and music.
+By the time we hit our 30s and 40s life became real, so most conversations leaned toward kids, marital woes, and finances.
 Conversations in our tumultuous 50s were punctuated with health scares, serious kid issues, divorce, care-giving for a loved one, and picking up the pieces after tragedy.
-Oh yes, and, during the Great Recession, always finances.

 So there we were at the Quiet Woman, all of us having just turned 60.
-We passed cheaters around the table any time we needed to see a photo on a phone or read the menu.
-Conversations were, as always, raw and real, and have shifted towards discussions of crepey skin, when, if ever, we will retire, sun damage—ok, dammit, wrinkles, how often we have to touch up our gray roots, and how all our bustlines have grown, much to our chagrin.
+We passed cheaters around the table any time we wanted to look at a photo on a phone or read the menu.
+Conversations this time were, as always, raw and real, and have shifted towards discussions of crepey skin, when, if ever, we will retire, sun damage - ok dammit, wrinkles - how often we touch up our gray roots, and how all our bustlines have expanded post-menopause, much to our chagrin.

-I told the gals that at some point we won’t give a hoot anymore and will just give up the ghost.
-We will prance around in our 70s, wearing muu muus and proudly jiggle our crepey, flabby arms in glee, happy to finally accept the realities of aging.
-Although fretting over finances in retirement may still be a recurring discussion for 2/3 of us, by then we may be ok with living in a one of those 300 square foot “tiny houses” and eating Jack-in-the-Box tacos for 50 cents if need be.
+I assured the gals that at some point we won’t give a hoot anymore and will just give up the ghost.
+We will prance around in our 70s wearing muu muus and proudly jiggling our crepey, flabby arms in glee, happy to finally accept the realities of aging.
+Or not.